Myriad Genetics: Controversies

-Patent Lawsuits
+Patent lawsuits

-In 2010-2013 Myriad Genetics was a defendant in the case Association for Molecular Pathology v.
+In 2010–2013 Myriad Genetics was a defendant in the case Association for Molecular Pathology v.
 Myriad Genetics (formerly Association For Molecular Pathology et al. v.
 United States Patent and Trademark Office).

 Lawyers at the ACLU served as counsel for the plaintiffs.
 In the suit, medical associations, doctors, and patients sued Myriad Genetics to challenge seven United States patents on genes related to breast cancer and ovarian cancer.

-Two of the company's patents on the BRCA1 and BRCA2 genes, which are inherited gene mutations that link to around half of the 5%-10% of inherited gene mutating breast cancer cases in the U.S[27], were ruled invalid on March 29, 2010, by Judge Robert W. Sweet in the U.S. District Court for the Southern District of New York.
+Two of the company's patents on the BRCA1 and BRCA2 genes, which are inherited gene mutations that link to around half of the 5%–10% of inherited gene mutating breast cancer cases in the US[27], were ruled invalid on March 29, 2010, by Judge Robert W. Sweet in the U.S. District Court for the Southern District of New York.
 On appeal, the Court of Appeals for the Federal Circuit reversed the trial court in an opinion dated July 29, 2011 and held that the genes were eligible for patents.
 On December 7, 2011, the ACLU filed a petition for a writ of certiorari to the Supreme Court.
 On March 26, 2012, the Supreme Court vacated the Federal Circuit's judgment and remanded the case for further consideration in light of Mayo Collaborative Services v.
 Prometheus Laboratories, Inc., in which the Supreme Court had ruled, just six days earlier, that more restrictive rules were required to patent observations about natural phenomena.

 On August 16, 2012, the Federal Circuit reaffirmed Myriad's right to patent the genes (because isolated genes are different from their natural state, using its own precedent in Amgen v.
 Chugai Pharmaceutical), although they denied patent claims on methods comprising comparison of DNA sequences, as unpatentable "mental acts".
 On November 30, 2012, the Supreme Court agreed to hear a second challenge to the two gene patents held by Myriad.
 Oral argument took place on April 15, 2013.
 On June 13, 2013, in Association for Molecular Pathology v.
 Myriad Genetics (No. 12-398), the US Supreme Court unanimously ruled that "A naturally occurring DNA segment is a product of nature and not patent eligible merely because it has been isolated", invalidating Myriad's patents on the BRCA1 and BRCA2 genes.
-However, the Court also held, that manipulation of a gene to create something not found in nature—such as a strand of synthetically-produced complementary DNA (cDNA)—could still be eligible for patent protection.
+However, the Court also held that manipulation of a gene to create something not found in nature—such as a strand of synthetically-produced complementary DNA (cDNA)—could still be eligible for patent protection.

 Myriad Genetics has also been involved in litigation in Australia over the patentability of DNA sequences (D'Arcy v Myriad Genetics Inc (2015)).
 Regarding BRCA1, the company succeeded in the Federal Court, both at first instance and on appeal to the full court, but in October 2015 lost in a unanimous decision of the High Court, D'Arcy v Myriad Genetics Inc.